pytroll/satpy/doc/source/dev_guide/index.rst

 Development installation
 ========================

-See the :doc:`install` section for basic installation instructions.
+See the :doc:`../install` section for basic installation instructions.
 When it comes time to install SatPy it should be installed from a clone of the git repository and in development mode so that local file changes are automatically reflected in the python environment.
 We highly recommend making